dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    Internet connectivity.
 Therefore, the EAP-EDHOC server SHOULD provide its entire certificate chain minus the root to facilitate certificate validation by the peer.
-The EAP-EDHOC peer SHOULD support validating the server certificate using RFC 3280 [RFC3280] compliant path validation.
+The EAP-EDHOC peer SHOULD support validating the server certificate using [RFC5280] compliant path validation.

    Once a EDHOC session is established, EAP-EDHOC peer and server